RamChilla/ramchilla.github.io/index.md

 title: A web developer and designer in Toledo, Ohio.
 description: Ramchilla's Github Pages
 colorclass: primary
-heading: Rami
-subheading: Developer.
-Student.
-Rubber Duck.
-trailing: Toledo, Ohio
+heading: My name is Rami.
+# subheading: A web designer, developer, and engineer.
+subheading: I develop proven content management strategies for individuals and businesses.
+trailing: Contributing to a more logical web with information architecture planning and content management system development.
+is_center_hero_text: true
 ---
 {:.title}
 ## Hi.
 I'm Rami&hellip;

 {:.subtitle}
-I contribute to a better, logical web through information architecture and content planning.

-After eighteen years servicing websites, content management systems, and related technologies, Rami has started his own firm offering web products for fast management.
+I develop and code content management strategies for individuals and businesses.